 5. Less Stress

-A study conducted by MIT’s Sensible City Lab and automaker Audi showed that the stress levels that the average person experienced while driving in typical city traffic was about the same as those that resulted as skydiving from an airplane for the first time.
+A study conducted by MIT’s Sensible City Lab and automaker Audi showed that the stress levels that the average person experienced while driving in typical city traffic was about the same as those that resulted from skydiving from an airplane for the first time.
 One of the leaders of the study, Karl Greco, commented that, “Certain driving situations can be one of the most stressful activities in our lives.”